DevHarry066/Todo-List/README.md

 ### Update Todo By Id
 ### Delete Todo from Database

+### User details
+User will have a signup and signin option with Authentication as Middleware with JWT Token
 ### Application/Software used:
 ### Backend:
            NodeJS, Express, MongoDB, Mongoose, colors, dotenv, slugify, nodemon